cypherpunk-academy/2064/en/035_2021_The vulnerabilities database.md

 Thought about it.
 Then she bit her teeth together and started drumming on the keyboard with her fingers again.
 She now changes laptops every ten seconds.
-From the corner of her eye she saw that Mohammed had written something, she ignored it.
+From the corner of her eye, she saw that Mohammed had written something, she ignored it.
 "We need an airlift," she said out loud to herself.
 "Yes!
 Now I know.
 QR codes.